 How Will the Center’s Work Contribute to Broader Systems Change?

 No single organization will be able to prevent or resolve the looming crisis of an aging America.
 However, CECAI is convinced that solutions are to be found by catalyzing key improvements fundamental to progress in the quality, structure, delivery, and financing of care for this phase of life.
-In particular, the Center will:
+In particular, the Center will do the following:

 - Frame issues and choices in ways that are uncompromising, well researched, objective, and helpful to progress;

-- Share what we learn—the Center’s and those of others—to engender creative conversation and lead to modeling and testing of alternative approaches;
+- Share what we—the Center and others—learn in order to engender creative conversation and lead to modeling and testing of alternative approaches;

 - Build the public will for comprehensive and pragmatic solutions, making it appealing for political leaders to take on these topics in thoughtful and effective ways; and